 Sneaker Lexicon - Sneaker Terms Easily Explained

-The sneaker game is changing so fast and one generation after the next is falling for this obsession.
+The sneaker game is changing extremely quickly and one generation after the other is falling for this expensive obsession.
 So, we thought it would make sense to explain the sneakerhead’s most important terms to newcomers as short and simple as possible.
 This is to ensure that you are always up to date and can have your say at the next sneakerhead meeting.

-So, if you don’t want to die stupid, learn the vocabulary by heart with this following ultimate sneaker lexicon!
+So, if you don’t want to die stupid, learn the vocabulary by heart with the following ultimate sneaker lexicon!

-Beaters are the shoes you wear every day.
-You love these shoes so much that you have worn these shoes almost “to death”.
-Even stains, cracks, or other blemishes do not bother you about your beater, simply because it is so comfortable.
+Beaters are the shoes you wear daily.
+You love these sneakers so much that you have almost worn them “to death”.
+Even stains, cracks, or other blemishes do not bother you about your beaters, simply because they are so comfortable.

-Bot is the abbreviation for robot and refers to a computer program that automatically performs certain tasks.
-In the sneaker scene, bots are often used to make limited releases.
+A bot is the abbreviation for robot and refers to a computer program that automatically performs certain tasks.
+In the sneaker scene, bots are often used to buy limited releases.

-Breds are especially popular colorways, or those that have a long tradition, and therefore have a nickname.
-“Bred” is short for “black & red” and is best known for the Air Jordan 1 “Bred” – a Grail for many sneakerheads.
+Breds are very popular colorways, or those that have a long tradition, and therefore have a nickname.
+“Bred” is short for “black & red” and is best known because of the Air Jordan 1 “Bred” – a Grail for many sneakerheads.

-Collabos are the result of several parties working together on a release.
-Some very popular collabos in the recent past, for example, are the Off-White x Nike collabo, or the Kanye West x adidas collaboration.
+Collabs are the result of several parties working together on a release.
+Some very popular collabs in the recent past, for example, are the Off-White x Nike collabo, or the Kanye West x adidas collaboration.

-CW, or short for colorway, describes the exact colour combination of a shoe.
-Often colorways also get nicknames for themselves.
-A real sneakerhead, for example, knows what is meant by a “Bred” or which shoe is the “Black Cement”.
+The colourway describes the exact colour scheme of a shoe.
+The colourway often represents the nickname of a specific sneaker.
+A real sneakerhead knows what is meant by a “Bred” or which shoe is the “Black Cement” for example.

-The question “Cop or Drop?” is usually asked when you are unsure about buying a sneaker.
-The question refers to when one should “cop” (buy) or “drop” (drop/not buy) the shoe.
+The question “Cop or Drop?” is usually asked when you are unsure about buying a specific sneaker.
+The question refers to when one should “cop” (buy) or “drop” (not buy) the shoe.

-DS, or short for deadstock, describes shoes that are brand new.
-These are shoes that have really never seen a foot.
-The shoe usually loses its “Deadstock” status as soon as it has been tried on even just once.
-Of course, this designation or status is especially important in the resale market.
+Deadstock describes shoes that are brand new and have never really been worn.
+A shoe usually loses its “Deadstock” status as soon as it has been tried on even just once.
+Obviously, this status is especially important for the resale market.
 This is because buyers/sellers want to know whether they are really buying a brand new shoe or one that has already been worn.

 The deconstructed look has become quite a popular style in the fashion world.
-The term “deconstructed” means, especially for sneakers, to deform one or more components of a sneaker, to expose cut edges or linings, and to bring in some fraying.
-The style should give the impression that the sneaker is not yet finished and can immediately “fall apart” or sometimes consist of recycled materials.
+In the context of sneakers the term “deconstructed” means to deform one or more components of a shoe, to expose cut edges or linings, and to bring in some fraying.
+The style should convey the impression that the sneaker is not yet finished and can immediately “fall apart”.
+Sometimes the shoes even consist of recycled materials.
 More and more fashion designers are using the deconstructed look.
-One of the most famous deconstructors is Virgil Abloh who creates deconstructed looks with his Off-White x Nike sneakers.
+One of the most famous fashion icons is Virgil Abloh who creates deconstructed looks with his Off-White x Nike sneakers.

-Fakes can be found in every imaginable area, not only in sneakers.
-These are mostly 1:1 cheaply copied shoes, which are then sold as originals.
+Fakes can be found in every imaginable area, not only in the context of sneakers.
+They are mostly exact copies of the original shoes, which are then being marketed as authentic.
 Sometimes, the fakes are so well-made that you can hardly distinguish them from the real ones.
 If you want to be sure when buying a Grail, you should first take a look at platforms like Klekt or StockX.
 There, all shoes are checked for authenticity before they are sold.

-A GE or general release is the counterpart of a limited release.
-General releases are always produced in large quantities, so that as many dealers as possible can offer the shoes.
+A general release is the counterpart of a limited release.
+General releases are always produced in large quantities, so that as many retailers as possible can offer the shoes.
 Everybody who wants the sneakers should be able to get them.

-The Grail is in fact the “Holy Grail” for a sneakerhead.
+A Grail is in fact the “Holy Grail” for a sneakerhead.
 This refers to the shoe that you want above everything else.
 Some people have whole lists of “Grails” that they would like to own one day.
-“Grails” are usually extremely limited or expensive and therefore so hard to get that for some people, they simply stay as just the “Holy Grail”.
-For some sneakerheads, the “Grail” is also a shoe that they once had in their childhood.
+“Grails” are usually extremely limited or expensive and therefore very hard to get.
+That is why for some people, they remain a “Holy Grail”.
+For many sneakerheads, a “Grail” is also a shoe that they once owned in their childhood.

 The word “heat” refers to shoes that are especially sought after and/or limited.

-Do you happen to have this one friend who always has the latest limited sneaker releases or clothes?
-That friend who goes after what is generating the biggest hype right now?
+Do you happen to have this one friend who always has the latest limited sneakers or clothes?
+That friend who always goes after what is generating the biggest amount of hype right now?
 The one who buys what is currently the hottest topic of discussion on social networks?
 That’s exactly what a hypebeast is.

-The Jumpman is probably the most famous logo in the sneaker and streetwear scene next to the Nike “Swoosh” and the “Trefoil” logo of adidas.
+The Jumpman is probably the most famous logo in the sneaker and streetwear community next to the Nike “Swoosh” and the “Trefoil” logo of adidas.
 The Jumpman is the silhouette of a jumping basketball player and was created by Peter Moore.
-Of course, you can only find the Jumpman logo on Jordan’s clothes and sneakers.
+Obviously, you can only find the Jumpman logo on Jordan clothes and sneakers.

-The launch date or release date indicates the date when a sneaker is released.
+The launch date or release date indicates the exact date a sneaker is released.

-A leak is a premature notification of a release.
+A leak is the premature disclosure of information about a specific release.
 Most of the time, samples are “leaked” via social networks.

 An LE or a limited edition is a release that has been produced in a limited quantity.
-They are, therefore, usually in high demand, especially by resellers.
+Therefore, they are usually in high demand, especially by resellers.

 OG stands for “Original”.
-This is a shoe that is released for the first time.
-Period.
+This is a shoe that is or was released for the first time.
 A common misconception is that “Retro” is also an OG.
 This is simply not the case.

-In the sneaker world, there is an important term that may be a bit confusing for outsiders. “on-feet” means, in the literal sense, worn “on the feet”.
-It often refers to pictures and photos of sneakers being worn at that moment.
+In the sneaker world, there is an important term that is commonly used.
+“On-Feet” means, in the literal sense, worn “on the feet” and it often refers to pictures of sneakers being worn.

-For many sneakerheads, on-feet pictures are relevant, because the sneakers on the feet could come across differently compared to when they are not.
-Retailers and shops, therefore, also present on-feet pictures at the same time, so that buyers can get a better look of the sneakers.
+For many sneakerheads, on-feet pictures are relevant, because shoes tend to look very different when they are being worn.
+Therefore, retailers and shops like to present on-feet pictures, so that buyers can get a more realistic look at the sneakers.

-Quickstrike releases come from the manufacturer Nike and are sneakers that will be released shortly before the official launch.
+Quickstrike releases originate from the manufacturer Nike and are sneakers that are released shortly after they were first announced.

 PE is the abbreviation for “Player Exclusive”.
 This word describes a release that is created especially for athletes.
-Most of the time, this release is only available in a handful of pairs, because these shoes are just created specifically for one player.
+Most of the time, this release is only available in a handful of pairs, because these shoes are created for one specific player.

-The “Pinroll” is a very popular way to turn your pants around to show off your sneakers so perfectly.
+The “Pinroll” is a very popular way to roll up your pants to show off your sneakers.

-A raffle is a kind of competition.
-When it comes to raffles in the sneaker scene, it is mostly about the winner getting the right to buy a shoe.
-Most of the time, retailers organize a raffle for extremely rare releases.
+A raffle is basically a giveaway.
+When it comes to raffles in the sneaker community, it is mostly about the winner getting the right to buy a shoe.
+Most of the time, retailers organise a raffle for extremely rare releases.
 The winners don’t get the shoe for free, they just “win” the right to buy the sneaker.

-Resellers are exactly that—”resellers”.
-They buy limited releases only with the intention of reselling them directly at an overpriced price.
-Resellers are both a curse and a blessing in the sneaker scene.
+Resellers buy limited releases only with the intention of reselling them immediately for an overpriced price.
+Resellers are both a curse and a blessing in the sneaker community.
 On the one hand, they make it difficult for you to get the release, because they serve as your competitors who like to use so-called “bots” to gain an advantage.
 On the other hand, the “hype” that they create ensures that our favorite brands continue to produce a lot of heat.
-After all, they earn money through us.
+After all, they earn money through our help.

-Nothing other than the term used for a sold-out shoe that is back in stock.
+This term is used for a sold-out shoe that is back in stock.
 This means that the retailer has virtually “refilled” their stocks.

-Retros are releases of shoes that have already been sold before.
+Retros are releases of shoes that have already been launched before.
 Most retros come back years after the OG release.